BrewhouseTeam/brewhouseteam.github.io/_posts/2014-11-04-big-data-with-elk-stack.md

 Kibana 4 is on the way, and a final version should be released in the next couple of months.
 It provides new features to generate business-oriented reports such as unique counts, funnels, etc. Until then, and to report on years of data, we've implemented a pipeline to load data into the data warehouse solution [Amazon Redshift](http://aws.amazon.com/redshift/).
 But this is a whole other story.

-If this is a project you're working on and would like some help, reach out for a chat!
+If this is a project you're working on and would like some help with, reach out for a chat!